 A few months ago, I shared a video about what Recharted Territory considers to be the Portfolio Essentials.
 The video covered eight elements to include in an enterprise portfolio management system.
 Building out these essentials often requires creating new habits, and investing in people and tools.

 How many of your new year’s resolutions have you stuck with?
 In life and business, changing habits requires time, energy, and dollars before you see a return.
 Is investing in portfolio management worth it?
 Will it leave you with better outcomes?
 More resources to invest back into achieving your goals?
-Here are 12 ways that it can ultimately help your wallet (and one case where it won’t).
+Here are 12 ways that it can ultimately help your wallet (and one case where it might not).

 Avoid excessive costs caused by problems when vision meets reality